tarwn/lessthandot-hugo/blogs/content/posts/2009-08-03-finding-out-how-many-times-a-table-is-be-2008.md

 ---
 This was asked on twitter the other day and I emailed the person the solution to this.
 The solution uses dynamic management views and it is not perfect because of a couple of reasons.

-1) The dynamic management views don&#8217;t keep this information forever, restart the server and your data is gone
+1) The dynamic management views don't keep this information forever, restart the server and your data is gone

 2) If your table name is in a comment it will be picked up by this query

 3) If the table name is part of another object it will also be picked up, for example if you have a table name customer and a view name customers then it will return a row if customers was part of the query but you are lloking for the customer table

-So let&#8217;s look at some code
+So let's look at some code

 First create the following stored procedure